THERE ARE ALL kinds of good reasons to save regularly. Here’s another to add to the list: Saving is a bargain—and spending is mighty expensive.

 That’s pretty enticing.
 Instead of $600 of spending today, you might have $1,500 for retirement—and that $1,500 could double or triple in value, and perhaps more, by the time you quit the workforce.
 True, you’ll need to pay income taxes when you withdraw the money in retirement.
 But all the intervening years of tax-deferred growth should go a long way toward offsetting that eventual financial pain.

-Next: How Money Saves Money
+Next: Money Begets Money

 Previous: The Earlier, the Better